anhquang2605/weather-together/LEARNED.md

 36. filtering may trigger state change if applied filter on the same state object => copy the state object then apply filter on this new object instead

+37. using grid, ensure that container (sub container of a grid container) to have overflow: hidden, width and height 100%, image: object-fit: cover, so that everything is contained within the desired dimension